 Live broadcasts from Austin-area night clubs weren't all KAZZ was doing during '65 and '67.
 When KAZZ moved across the hall from its original two-room suite on the 10th floor of the Perry Brooks Building, it doubled its space and outfitted a production room, complete with a two-turntable and microphone mixer set-up that fed the station's Ampex 350 and Ampex 354 2-track recorders.
 It was in the production room that the deejays recorded commercials for local businesses and public service announcements for local charities.
 The production room mixing console was built into a folding table and, therefore, was relatively easy to transport in the back of a station wagon, so with some frequency, Bill Sr. would haul it to the facilities of regular station advertisers, like the Cinema Theater in Capitol Plaza and G. C. Murphy's in Hancock Center, for remote broadcasts of Rim's Saturday rock 'n' roll show.
-Like KAZZ's night club broadcasts, the signal from the production console was transmitted back to the station over telephone lines.
+Like KAZZ's night club broadcasts, the signal from the production console was transmitted back to the station over special telephone lines.

-In February 1967, Rim hosted KAZZ's broadcast of a hot Austin-based rock group, the Sweetarts, from the Club Saracen.
+In February 1967, Rim hosted KAZZ's broadcast of a hot Austin-based rock group, the Sweetarts, from Club Saracen in downtown Austin.
 Rim had been playing the Sweetarts' Vandan Records single, So Many Times, on his program since mid-'66.
 Late in '66, Bill Sr. and Rim began planning a new record company venture.
 And in February '67, KAZZ chief engineer Bill Curtis completed a portable 6-channel mixer for the Joseys.
 In May, the Joseys officially launched Sonobeat Recording Company and used KAZZ equipment – its Ampex recorders and ElectroVoice microphones – for its sessions, the first with Leo and the Prophets.
 The friendships the Joseys had made with musicians and their managers across Austin – through KAZZ's live broadcasts – seeded most of Sonobeat's recording sessions in 1967.